 Sparks inside the light bulb

-A very good-looking effect is to wind some cooper wire on the light bulb and connect it to generator’s one terminal, the base to another one.
-There are nice sparks inside the bulb.
-I used 200 W one and a wire Φ0.2 mm.
-The device worked only a few seconds and the bulb broke.
+A very interesting effect is to wind some copper wire around a light bulb and connect one end to the generator’s terminal and the base to another.
+This creates nice sparks inside the bulb.
+I used a 200 W light bulb and a Φ0.2 mm wire.
+However, the device worked for only a few seconds before the bulb broke.